Zethzer/TER2015/README.md

 # TER2015

-Sous la tutelle de Mr Vanderhaege David du groupe de recherche AGGA de l'équipe VORTEX à l'IRIT, ce TER est basé sur le cours "Moving Frostbite to Physically Based Rendering" co-écrit par Sébastien Lagarde et Charles de Rousiers en 2014, pour la SIGGRAPH.
+Under the guidance of Mr David Vanderhaeghe from the research group AGGA of the VORTEX team at IRIT, the TER is based on the course "Moving Frostbite to Physically Based Rendering" co-written by Sébastien Lagarde and Charles de Rousiers in 2014, for SIGGRAPH.
+This is creating a shader-based Cook-Torrance using the "vortexengine" real-time 3D rendering engine of the VORTEX team.

-Il s'agit de la création d'un shader, basé sur Cook-Torrance en utilisant le "vortexengine", le moteur 3D de rendu temps réel de l'équipe VORTEX.
+It was during my undergraduate degree (2014-2015).
+The report is in french.

+For questions of law, I can't show source code.
+The engine runs on C++, using OpenGL and GLSL.